-- Comprehensive Board papers containing relevant operational, strategic, financial and legal information circulated to Directors before each meeting; - Actual results for the Company presented to the Board at each meeting, compared against budget and forecast, with revised forecasts if required; - Financial authority limits set by the Board; and - Insurance cover appropriate to the size and nature of the Company's operations to reduce the financial impact of any significant insurable losses.
+- A risk register has been designed and implemented, stating the significant business risks faced by the Company.
+The Risk Matrix has been approved by the Board and is reviewed on a regular basis. - Comprehensive Board papers containing relevant operational, strategic, financial and legal information circulated to Directors before each meeting; - Actual results for the Company presented to the Board at each meeting, compared against budget and forecast, with revised forecasts if required; and - Insurance cover appropriate to the size and nature of the Company's operations to reduce the financial impact of any significant insurable losses.